jaromir-sukuba/nvm/readme.md

 > Have galvanic isolated analog front end, with isolation resistance to earth/chassis better than 10 GΩ.

 Analog portion is isolated.
-Common mode current is below 100nA p-p.
+Common mode current is apparently below 100nA p-p.

 > Device should have ADC (any type) integrated.